-April 3, 2008 Community Advisory Committee Comments Preliminary Comments to be Modified at April 9, 2008 Committee Meeting Community that Could Occur if the SWRCB Adopts the Draft Cease and Desist Order and Strategies to Address Negative Impacts of the Draft Order Strategy to Address Potential Negative Impact Consider climate change.
-Should live within our constraints.
-Modify draft CDO: conditions that create administrative drought (ASR not being able to account for increased water in Seaside Aquifer) (95-10 creates administrative drought).
+April 3, 2008 Community Advisory Committee Comments Preliminary Comments to be Modified at April 9, 2008 Committee Meeting Potential Impacts on the Community that Could Occur if the SWRCB Adopts the Draft Cease and Desist Order and Strategies to Address Negative Impacts of the Draft Order Impact Strategy to Address Potential Negative Impact Has the threat of and will cause fragmentation in water planning Modify draft CDO; conditions that create administrative drought process because jurisdictions developing individual water Modify draft CDO; conditions that create administrative drought (ASR not being able to account for increased water in Seaside Aquifer) (95-10 creates administrative drought).
 Prevent fines from being passed on to ratepayers.
-CAW should crack down on excess water users and implement targets set previously for unaccounted water use.
+CAW should crack down on excess water user.
 Modify or exchange percentages in draft CDO.
 Possibly a moratorium on new connections would be alternative.
-That would also address the concern re fragmentation.
+That would also address the concern te fragmentation.
+Crist Did not offer negative impacts.
 District should be a party to the hearings on draft CDO.
 SWRCB conduct local hearings.
 Require SWRCB to develop EIR on draft CDO.
-Draft CDO should be modified to reflect all the facts.
-Correct inaccuracies and omissions.
-Should develop a refined timeline.
-Specific milestones on timeline in order to measure progress.
-April 3, 2008 Community / Preliminary Comments to be Modifi Potential Impacts on the Community that Could Occu and Strategies to Address Ne Potential Negative Impact Brennan Has the threat of and will cause fragmentation in water planning process because jurisdictions developing individual water projects to circumvent Order 95-10.
+SWRCB conduct develop EIR on draft CDO.
+Draft CDO should develop a refined timeline.
+Specific milestones on timeline in order to measure progress. ~ i Potential Impacts Potential Negative Impact Brennan Has the threat of and will cause frag process because jurisdictions developrojects to circumvent Order 95-10.
 Crist Did not offer negative impacts.